 Due to popular demand, we are running a third and final family history session on Wednesday 26 August 2020 at 7pm (AEST).
 Registrations for this session have now closed.

-To celebrate Family History Month this August, AIATSIS are hosting two free online events featuring special guest, Imarnte woman Kath Travis, author of her self-published ‘her-storical biography ‘ Minnie, Mum and Me: The Black Headed Snake.
+To celebrate Family History Month this August, AIATSIS are hosting free online family history sessions featuring special guest, Imarnte woman Kath Travis, author of her self-published ‘her-storical biography ‘ Minnie, Mum and Me: The Black Headed Snake.

 The AIATSIS Family History Unit provides support to Aboriginal and Torres Strait Islander individuals, families and communities by providing family history research assistance, access to information, skills and knowledge including step-by-step guides, tools and templates.

-The presentations will be held online via zoom on:
+The final presentation will be held online via zoom on:

 The presentations will cover:

 - AIATSIS, the Collection and the Aboriginal and Torres Strait Islander Biographical Index (ABI).

 - The AIATSIS Family History Unit and our services.

 - Family history research process and resources to help you along the way.

 - Useful websites for family history research (including some search demonstrations).